-If the author of this book were given a dollar each time he had to implement an additional security protocol invented by someone, he would be retired by now.
-API developers' inclination to create new signing procedures for requests or complex schemes of exchanging passwords for tokens is both obvious and meaningless.
+If the author of this book was given a dollar each time he had to implement the additional security protocol invented by someone, he would be already retired.
+The API developers' passion for signing request parameters or introducing complex schemes of exchanging passwords for tokens is as obvious as meaningless.

-First, there is no need to reinvent the wheel when it comes to security-enhancing procedures for various operations.
-All the algorithms you need are already invented, just adopt and implement them.
-No self-invented algorithm for request signature checking can provide the same level of protection against a Man-in-the-Middle attack as a TLS connection with mutual certificate pinning.
+First, almost all security-enhancing procedures for every kind of operation are already invented.
+There is no need to re-think them anew; just take the existing approach and implement it.
+No self-invented algorithm for request signature checking provides the same level of preventing the Man-in-the-Middle attack as a TLS connection with mutual certificate pinning.

-Second, assuming oneself to be an expert in security is presumptuous and dangerous.
-New attack vectors emerge daily, and staying fully aware of all actual threats is a full-time job.
-If you do something different during workdays, the security system you design will contain vulnerabilities that you have never heard about - for example, your password-checking algorithm might be susceptible to a timing attack or your webserver might be vulnerable to a request splitting attack.
+Second, it's quite presumptuous (and dangerous) to assume you're an expert in security.
+New attack vectors come every day, and being aware of all the actual threats is a full-day job.
+If you do something different during workdays, the security system designed by you will contain vulnerabilities that you have never heard about - for example, your password-checking algorithm might be susceptible to the timing attack, and your webserver, to the request splitting attack.

-Just in case: all APIs must be provided over TLS 1.2 or higher (preferably 1.3).
+Just in case: any APIs must be provided over TLS 1.2 or higher (better 1.3).